kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 # AWS-Powered Lidar Tree Segmentation in R

-This repository contains the framework of a customizable DIY cloud app for lidar-based individual tree segmentation in R.
+This repository contains the framework of a customizable DIY cloud application for lidar-based individual tree segmentation in R using the lidR package.

-The app is powered by Amazon Web Service's (AWS) EC2 instances and uses the AWS S3 bucket to store lidar point cloud files in .las format.
-The R script segments the .las files contained in the S3 bucket.
+The app is powered by Amazon Web Service (AWS) EC2 instances and segments input .las files stored in an AWS S3 bucket to output a tree point layer, tree crown layer, canopy height model and digital terrain model.

 The app is fully customizable from instance tier to tree segmentation algorithm.
-You must preemptively have an AWS account, key pair and S3 bucket established to deploy the app.
+You must preemptively establish an AWS account, key pair and S3 bucket to deploy the app.

 The workflow of the app is as follows:

-1. Modify the js.node script to customize an Amazon Machine Image (AMI) of R software
+1. Modify the js.node script to customize an Amazon Machine Image (AMI) of R software.
-2. Package the AMI in a Docker container to deploy in the AWS environment
+2. Package the AMI in a Docker container to deploy in the AWS environment.
-3. Select and spin up your AWS EC2 instance of choice - the default is free tier
+3. Spin up your AWS EC2 instance of choice - the default is free tier.
-4. Deploy the AMI to AWS servers with AWS Elastic Beanstalk management service
+4. Deploy the AMI to AWS servers using the AWS Elastic Beanstalk management service.
-6. Locally modify the R script in Postman to customize lidar tree segmentation parameters
+6. Locally modify the R script in Postman to customize lidar segmentation parameters.
-7. Queue the job in Postman and send it to the cloud
+7. Queue the processing job in Postman and send it to the cloud.
-8. Monitor processing progress with AWS Cloudwatch
+8. Monitor lidar processing progress with AWS Cloudwatch.
+9. Download segmentation outputs from the AWS S3 bucket.

 ### Job Operations
 - Send job